rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 #### Implicit use of VoidDestination

 You don't have to define the `VoidDestinatin` explicitly.
 Assuming that we have a Database Source that we want to link to a database destination.
-But we only want to let data pass throught where the a column is greater than 0.
+But we only want to let data pass through where the a column is greater than 0.
 The rest we want to ignore.
 Normally, we would need to link the data twice like in the example above.
 But there is a short way to write it: